oduwole-ayomipo/first-react-app/README.md

 ## Acknowledgments

 I would like to express my gratitude to:
-- Bob Ziroll and Scrimba for the excellent React course.
+- Bob Ziroll and
-- [Mention any other resources, libraries, or individuals you would like to acknowledge]
+- [Scrimba](https://scrimba.com/learn/learnreact) for the excellent React course.

 ## Author